Off (video game): Plot

-The player (who is referred to directly) assumes control of the Batter, a man in a baseball uniform on a "sacred mission" to "purify the world".
-After receiving guidance from a talking cat called the Judge, the Batter begins to make his way through four Zones, killing malevolent ghost-like creatures called "spectres" and the Guardian of each Zone in order to "purify" the Zone.
-After the purification of each Zone, scenes of a sick boy named Hugo are shown, implying a form of connection to the Zone.
-Along the way the Batter is met by Zacharie, a merchant who sells the Batter items and leaves cryptic hints.
+The player (who is referred to directly) controls The Batter, a man in a baseball uniform on a mission to "purify the world".
+After receiving guidance from a talking cat called The Judge, The Batter makes his way through four Zones, killing malevolent spectres in order to purify the Zone.
+Each Zone is under the administration of a Zone Guardian.
+To purify the Zone, The Batter kills the Guardians as he progresses.
+After each Zone is purified, scenes of a sick boy named Hugo are shown, implying a connection to the Zone.